bmoneill/mbta2rss/README.md

 - [X] Export to Markdown instead of RSS.
 - [X] Only include alerts active at a certain time.
 - [X] Convert stop lists to Markdown format.
-- [ ] Convert route schedules to Markdown format.
+- [ ] Convert route schedules to CSV and Markdown format.

 ## Dependencies